Reading time: 4 minutes

 “When people ask me about my business in person, I have a business card handy so they can have my full details straight away, rather than relying on social media to find me.”Ashlee, Founder of Ashlee Studio

 The art of standing out

-There are certainly opportunities to get noticed by being a little different with your card design.
 Here are some original approaches that worked well for their owners: